rominirani/googlecloud-indiacommunity-contributions/README.md

-## Google Dev Rel India Events - Cloud Talks
+## Google Cloud India Community Events - Presentations
-This repository is a collection of talks/presentations given at various DevFest/Cloud Community Days/Cloud NEXT Events held in 2022 in India.
+This repository is a collection of talks/presentations given at various DevFest/Cloud Community Days/Community Events held in India.

 This repository focuses on Google Cloud Platform talks.
 The goal is to collect these talks and amplify them within the community.